 Summer Youth Employment Program

 Lifespan's Summer Youth Employment (SYE) Program is designed to promote career exploration, professionalism, and essential skills development for young people.
-The program offers an eight-week paid summer employment experience at a Lifespan hospital or Lifespan Corporate Services to teens 16 to 19 years old.
+The program offers a paid summer employment experience at a Lifespan hospital or Lifespan Corporate Services to teens 16 to 19 years old.

 Teens are placed in a wide variety of departments throughout Lifespan, including: